How To Find Work in Norway

 In looking for work in Norway, if you want your work application to be taken approvingly you must consider all national differences.

-Before you start packing your bags and kissing your mama or sweetheart goodbye, realize this - seeking for work in Norway, requires a lot more than perseverance and a translated Norway CV with Norway cover letter, it requires methodical preparation.
+Before you start packing your bags and kissing your mama or sweetheart goodbye, realize this - seeking for work in Norway, requires a lot more than perseverance and a translated Norway CV with Norway cover letter, it requires methodical preparation if you want to pass Norway job interview.

 Applying for work in Norway has changed dramatically over the past few years, thanks to mass online recruitment databases and opportunities to email work search applications.